AndresRCB/aks-workload-identity/terraform/README.md

 Assuming that our SSH key is at `~/.ssh/id_rsa`, we can create a `terraform.tfvars` file to avoid having to pass them in the CLI, setting them as environment variables or being prompted by them when running terraform plan/apply (to override other values, check out the sample file).

+Remember that the `cosmosdb_account_name` value needs to be globally unique (across all of azure), so you need to use a very specific name to your account (a recommendation is to use your username, company name, domain, etc.).

 ```sh
 resource_group_name = "private-aks-rg"
 ssh_key_file = "~/.ssh/id_rsa"